aeteck/academic-kickstart/content/project/apex.md

 title = "APEX"

 # Project summary to display on homepage.
-summary = "Lorem ipsum dolor sit amet, consectetur adipiscing elit."
+summary = "Research conducted on Active-Passive Exoskeleton (APEX)."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "apex.jpg"